andrew-irods/How-To/Eclipse-attach-to-running-process.md

 # How to Attach Eclipse to a Running Process

 This document how to attach the Eclipse IDE to a running process.
-We will first create an eclipse project that targets an existing linux executable, and then create a debug launch configuration which attaches the project to a running executable.
+We will first create an eclipse project that targets an existing linux executable, and create a debug launch configuration which attaches the project to a running executable.

 ### The Thing with Eclipse ###

 Eclipse has many features, configuration options, plugins, and supports different platforms and languages.
 Not all of them work quite as advertised, and it's easy to get lost.
 It also has many flavors based on the language perspective chosen.
-The point is (my opinion), load up on patience.
+The point is (in my opinion), load up on patience.

 ### Assumptions & Caveats ###